rameshsunkara/go-rest-api-example/README.md

 -  Add DB Migration Support
 -  Add more environmental profiles and obey all [12-Factor App rules](https://12factor.net/ru/)
 -  Implement all OWASP security checks specified in the API Spec
--  Improve error codes and messages
 -  Add git hooks for pre-commit and pre-push

 ## Good to have

--  Improve data model and add more fields
+-  Improve the data model and add more fields
 -  Deploy to cloud
 -  Implement Update Operations mentioned in the API Spec